-SPaN Architecture brings together a diverse array of experiences and interests as practitioners, teachers, artists and theorists.
-Karen Stonely, Peter Pelsinski and Jean-Gabriel Neukomm are registered architects and began collaboration in 1998.
+SPAN Architecture brings together a diverse array of experiences and interests as practitioners, teachers, artists and theorists.
+Registered architects, Karen Stonely and Peter Pelsinski began collaboration in 1998 and formed SPAN in 2004.
 Their award-winning work combines thoughtful and inventive conceptual design with technological innovation and creative material application.
-Above all else, SPaN shares a deep appreciation and reverence for architecture that guides their pursuit of creating superlative work.
+Above all else, SPAN shares a deep appreciation and reverence for architecture that guides their pursuit of creating superlative work.

-The studio of 20 is composed of 3 Principals, 1 Senior Associate, 2 Associates, 10 Project Managers/Draftsman, 1 Interior Designer and 3 support staff members.
+The studio of 15 is composed of 2 Principals, 1 Studio Director, 2 Associates, 6 Project Managers/Draftsman, an Interior Designer and 2 support staff members.
 Teams are tailored to the size, complexity and specialty of each project.
 The office is a cross-platform environment utilizing both Windows and Mac OS workstations.
-Facing the harbor and located in the heart of Manhattan’s financial district, SPaN built out its current office space in September of 2006.
+Facing the harbor and located in the heart of Manhattan’s financial district, SPAN built out its current office space in September of 2006.

 New York, NY, US